-While studying at UC Berkeley, Kevin has been a staunch advocate for affordable housing.
+While studying at UC Berkeley, Kevin was a staunch advocate for affordable housing.
 As Chair of the student government’s housing commission, he was the spokesperson for over 30,000 undergraduates in negotiations with policymakers at the state and local level concerning housing policies.
-Kevin’s writing on the subject of affordable housing has been published in the San Francisco Chronicle.
-Kevin’s work on housing issues has included his role as Co-Director of Renters’ Legal Assistance, a student group that informs tenants regarding their legal options and connects them to law firms.
+Kevin’s work on housing issues included serving as Co-Director of Renters’ Legal Assistance, an organization that informs tenants about their legal options and connects them to law firms.
 At Renters’ Legal Assistance, Kevin assisted many Bay Area tenants facing eviction, harassment, and discrimination.
-In addition to participating in housing-related groups, Kevin was the Co-President of the Debate Society of Berkeley, a Senior Editor of the Berkeley Political Review, and a research assistant in the Political Science department on projects investigating the causes of forced displacement in civil wars and public opposition to government-led affordable housing projects in the Bay Area.